-If you have watched the best practice video above you will have noted what an important role the impact mat plays during a bulk delivery.
+If you have watched the best practice video above you will have noticed what an important role the impact mat plays during a bulk delivery.
 Without the impact mat, the wood pellets would fly into the wall and break apart leading to lots of fines and dust.
 The solution is to install a wood pellet impact mat roughly 0.5-0.7m away from the wall of the silo inline with the blown delivery pipe.

 Now, there are quite a few websites selling impact mats (also called damping mats) and I do feel it’s very important to install one.
 However, for a piece of rubber and mounting bracket, some companies do overcharge.
 For my own installation, I actually used an old air bed which I mounted to the ceiling as an impact mat.
 Its worked perfectly well during the 8 bulk wood pellet deliveries I’ve had over the years.

 The Dangers of Carbon Monoxide

 Wood pellet store ventilation is very important.
 Many people are not aware that wood pellets off-gas carbon monoxide, and you wouldn’t know in most cases.
 However, when large quantities of wood pellets are stored in airtight containers/rooms carbon monoxide can build up.
 There have been instances of fatalities from people opening inspection hatches on large silos that have not been opened in many months.
 Therefore, it’s very important to ventilate any silo or storage room that accepts bulk wood pellet deliveries.